Distributed $\Delta$-Coloring Plays Hide-and-Seek

-\paragraph{Ruling Sets.} Ruling sets were introduced in the late 80s by \citet{Awerbuch89}, who used them as a subroutine in their network decomposition algorithm.
-Since then, there have been several works that studied the complexity of ruling sets (see, e.g., \cite{Awerbuch89, SchneiderW10symmetry, Gfeller07, SEW13, BishtKP13, Barenboim2016, ghaffari16improved, KuhnMW18, KP12,PPPR017,HKN16}), and that used ruling sets as a subroutine for solving problems of interest (see, e.g., \cite{Barenboim2016, ghaffari16improved, GhaffariHKM18, ChangLP18}). \citet{Awerbuch89} in particular showed that a $(2,O(\log n))$-ruling set can be computed in time $O(\log n)$.
-However a straightforward adaptation of the algorithm of \cite{Awerbuch89} shows that for general $\beta\geq 1$, a $(2,\beta)$-ruling set can be computed deterministically in time $O(\beta \Delta^{2/\beta} + \log^* n)$ (or in time $O(\beta C^{1/\beta})$ if an initial $C$-coloring is given).
-This generalization was later formalized by \citet{SEW13}.
+\paragraph{Ruling Sets.} Ruling sets were introduced in the late 80s in \cite{Awerbuch89}, where the authors used them as a subroutine in their network decomposition algorithm.
+Since then, there have been several works that studied the complexity of ruling sets (see, e.g., \cite{Awerbuch89, SchneiderW10symmetry, Gfeller07, SEW13, BishtKP13, Barenboim2016, ghaffari16improved, KuhnMW18, KP12,PPPR017,HKN16}), and that used ruling sets as a subroutine for solving problems of interest (see, e.g., \cite{Barenboim2016, ghaffari16improved, GhaffariHKM18, ChangLP18}). \cite{Awerbuch89} in particular showed that a $(2,O(\log n))$-ruling set can be computed in time $O(\log n)$.
+Moreover, as shown by Schneider, Elkin, und Wattenhofer~\cite{SEW13}, the algorithm of \cite{Awerbuch89} can be adapted to deterministically compute, for general $\beta\geq 1$, a $(2,\beta)$-ruling set in time $O(\beta \Delta^{2/\beta} + \log^* n)$ (or in time $O(\beta C^{1/\beta})$ if an initial $C$-coloring is given).